 Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-Mains supply of water with the plumbing where seen being of PVC and copper type.
+Mains supply of water with internal plumber work, where seen, being of copper and PVC and plumbing is provided for a washing machine.